 1. Know before you go!

 With fifteen food booths at the Flower and Garden Festival, you’ll need a gargantuan stomach or a solid plan of attack in order to enjoy it all.
-And since we can’t help you with the stomach, we’ll tackle the plan instead. 😉 When Flower and Garden began on February 28, we were there to try it all — and to let you know what to eat and what to skip in our Best of the Fest! post.
+And since we can’t help you with the stomach, we’ll tackle the plan instead. 😉 When Flower and Garden begins on March 6, we’ll let you know what to eat and what to skip in our Best of the Fest! post (this one’s from 2018!).

 2. Move to the beat!

 Epcot’s Flower and Garden Festival features terrific live music in its Garden Rocks Concert Series!
-Acts like Starship, Survivor, Smash Mouth, and Jo Dee Messina will light up the stage, and guests can enjoy the tunes in a few different ways.
+Acts like Starship, Survivor, Smash Mouth, and Jo Dee Messina lit up the stage in 2018, and in 2019 guests can enjoy the tunes in a few different ways.
 First, you can simply hang out near the American Gardens Theater stage and listen to the performances from afar.

 Standby seating is also available for each day’s three performances, but you’ll want to line up early and be flexible about where you might score a seat.
 (Note that while some of the seating is under cover, most is not.)

 The final option for enjoying the Garden Rocks Concert Series is to pair it with a dining package — breakfast, lunch, or dinner.
 Select Epcot restaurants are offering guaranteed seating with the purchase of the dining package.
-You’ll want to check out our full restaurant list with pricing so you know what works for you.
+You’ll want to check out our 2018 full restaurant list with pricing so you can get an idea of what might be coming in 2019.
 Then all you’ll have to do is sit back and enjoy the show!

 3. Check out the Special Events!